-- Bring out the tortellini from the refrigerator some few hours before use so it comes to room temperature.
+- Bring out the tortellini from the refrigerator a few minutes before use so it comes to room temperature.
 That way, the pasta bakes and cooks evenly

 - Swap the tortellini for ravioli

-- Use frozen spinach instead of the fresh ones.
+- Use frozen spinach instead of fresh ones.

-- Swap the passata for Marianna or spaghetti sauce.
+- Swap the passata for Marinara or spaghetti sauce.

 - Skip boiling the tortellini in salted water for one minute and add it straight to the sauce.
 Only do this if using fresh pasta.